In the business tech world, “islands of automation” are like separate islands of automated processes that don’t communicate with each other smoothly.

-Islands of automation is an automated sub-system that is not integrated with other systems/subsystems with which it interacts.
+Islands of automation is an automated subsystem not integrated with other systems/subsystems with which it interacts.

-In other words island of automation is a condition in which automation systems or technologies are not able to communicate with each other and are not integrated into another system.
+In other words, the islands of automation are a condition in which automation systems or technologies cannot communicate and are not integrated into another system.

-In automation system, process or operations takes place with the help of less manpower and with the use of special instruments and devices to check the manufacturing process.
+In an automated system, process or operations takes place with the help of fewer human resources and special instruments and devices to check the manufacturing process.

-- Computer-Aided Design (CAD): It is used to generate, modify, and documents engineering designs.
-It is also used to analyze the design, optimize the design and review the design.
+- Computer-Aided Design (CAD): It generates, modifies, and documents engineering designs.
+It is also used to analyze, optimize, and review the design.

 Why do islands of automation happen?

-Islands of automation happen due to an unsystematic approach with regards to IT planning and infrastructure.
-It also happens because of the unintegrated establishment of database, systems & application, and absence of coordination between internal departments.
+Islands of automation happen due to an unsystematic IT planning and infrastructure approach.
+It also happens because of the unintegrated establishment of databases, systems & applications and the absence of coordination between internal departments.

 - In an organization procure-to-pay process has many steps.
 Unconnected systems for purchase order issues, approvals of order requisitions, and purchase approvals consume much more time.
 Not only time-consuming but also an absence of transparency, increasing errors for authorization also happen.

-- The Order-cash flow process contains the fulfillment of customer orders for goods or services.
-Lack of connection between the internal applications and lack of communication with the customer leads to delayed service, uneven revenue, an unsatisfied customer.
+- The Order-cash flow process fulfills customer orders for goods or services.
+Lack of connection between the internal applications and communication with the customer leads to delayed service, uneven revenue, and an unsatisfied customer.

 - All companies use human resource management systems.
-Managers, supervisors, administrators all use this system to analyze the HR data like uses of resources, payroll data, skill management, training, etc. If there is no integration between HR data, it is difficult to analyze.
+Managers, supervisors, and administrators use this system to analyze HR data like uses of resources, payroll data, skill management, training, etc. However, it is difficult to analyze if there is no integration between HR data.

-- ERP and CRM systems of the company should connect properly.
-Sometimes it is difficult to connect them because of the different versions and different upgrade processes.
-No integration between them leads to a mismatch of customer details like customer profile, contact data, order details, discounts, etc.
+- ERP and CRM systems of the company should connect adequately.
+However, connecting them is sometimes difficult because of the different versions and upgrade processes.
+Moreover, no integration between them leads to a mismatch of customer details like customer profiles, contact data, order details, discounts, etc.